UPPMAX/linux-command-line-102/docs/reflections/202512_course/README.md

 - [x] Add a simple example of what each tool does

-- A great course of a very good size (contentwise) and teaching tempo.
+- A great course of a very good size (content-wise) and teaching tempo.
   All things I have encontered and was not confident with have been covered incl. grep, Bash, awk!
   The only desire is to keep the terminal window wide